Hilde Radusch: Life

-Radusch was home from the Soviet Union by March 1933, and at 6 in the morning on 6 April 1933 the authorities turned up and arrested her in connection with her Communist Party and other "resistance" activities.
-She was invited to sign an inaccurate record of her initial interrogation which would have amounted to a confession of guilt: when she refused to sign she was informed by her Gestapo interrogators that she would therefore be taken into "protective custody" ("Schutzhaft").
+Radusch was home from the Soviet Union by March 1933, and at 6 in the morning on 6 April 1933, the authorities arrested her in connection with her Communist Party and other "resistance" activities.
+She was invited to sign an inaccurate record of her initial interrogation, which amounted to a confession of guilt.
+When she refused to sign, she was informed by her Gestapo interrogators that she would be taken into "protective custody" ("Schutzhaft").
 She was taken, in the first instance, to the police station in Alexanderplatz where she was one of 36 women placed in a room.
-Two of the detainees at once announced that they were masseuses and started to massage one another but were quickly separated.
-After a month she ended up in the Barnim Street women's prison, along with around two hundred other "politicals".
+Two of the detainees at once announced that they were masseuses and started to massage one another but quickly were separated.
+After a month, she ended up in the Barnim Street women's prison, along with around 200 other "politicals".
 Unlike those identified as "criminals", the "politicals" were not held in solitary confinement.
-An affair with a cellmate made the detention easier to endure, although being allocated a thin-walled cell positioned next to the warders' sitting room was in some respects inhibiting.
+An affair with a cellmate made the detention easier to endure, but being allocated a thin-walled cell positioned next to the warders' sitting room was in some respects inhibiting.

-At the end of September 1933 she was released with a number of the other detainees identified as "politicals", and moved to central Berlin where she was placed under Gestapo surveillance.
-Her political history made it hard to find work, but in the end she found a job with Siemens, where she was able to pursue her "illegal party work" inside the company.
+At the end of September 1933, she was released with a number of the other detainees identified as "politicals" and moved to central Berlin, where she was placed under Gestapo surveillance.
+Her political history made it hard to find work, but she found a job with Siemens, where she was able to pursue her "illegal party work" inside the company.